Admiral1172/ADGameStats/README.md

 ## Instructions
 - Need Visual Studio 2019 (Recommend Community)
-- Download ZIP
+- You can download ZIP file or fork using Git
-- Open ADGameStats.sln to view or run code
+- Open ADGameStats.sln to view code